ktrev123/Abshire_Portfolio/README.md

   </p>
   <ul>
     <li>
-      -<span style="font-size: 14px;">Objective: Scrape data from a roster website to create a standardized list of Names, Academic Years, Positions, and Roster Images for spreadsheet and dashboard use</span>
+      <span style="font-size: 14px;">Objective: Scrape data from a roster website to create a standardized list of Names, Academic Years, Positions, and Roster Images for spreadsheet and dashboard use</span>
     </li>
   </ul>
 </details>